 - A training tool for organizations and individuals throughout the industry

 Similar to all other PMWeb modules, a workflow can be assigned to the PDRI form to ensure that it gets reviewed and approved by the designated project team members.
-Since the PDRI report is one of the formal “stage gate” deliverables that project owners usually would request, it must be formally reviewed and approved.
+Since the PDRI report is one of the formal “stage-gate” deliverables that project owners usually would request, it must be formally reviewed and approved.

-The reported PDRI score report can be presented in any desired format to present the project stakeholders the results of the workshop and the scope elements that either have complete definition, minor deficiencies, some deficiencies, major deficiencies or incomplete definition.
+The reported PDRI score report can be presented in any desired format to present to the project stakeholders the results of the workshop and the scope elements that either have a complete definition, minor deficiencies, some deficiencies, major deficiencies, or incomplete definition.
 The report needs to be designed in a format that makes it easy for those stakeholders to understand the quality of the project scope definition which if not rectified can negatively impact the project’s schedule and cost.